 Fortunately it is affordable, has a long shelf life, and only small amounts are needed to make breads to impress the toughest critics!

-Not only does psyllium husk powder greatly improve gluten-free bread recipes, but it also improves elasticity to create authentic gluten-free pizza crust!
+Not only does psyllium husk powder greatly improve GF bread recipes, but it also improves elasticity to create authentic gluten-free pizza crust!
 While it can be omitted from the recipes below without affecting taste, it greatly improves the texture to avoid dry, crumbly baked goods.

 the inside of gluten free bread facing camera